madorn/bundle-migration/README.md

 make pull-cert-operators
 ```

-3) Configure the Makefile for the new operator:
+3) Configure the Makefile for the operator being migrated:

 ```
 BUILDER= <---- You may use docker or podman